twitter-archive/kestrel/docs/guide.md

 values:
 [KestrelConfig](http://robey.github.com/kestrel/api/main/api/net/lag/kestrel/config/KestrelConfig.html)

-To confirm the current configuration of each queue, send "dump_config" to a server (which can be done over telnet).
+To confirm the current configuration of each queue, send "dump_stats" to a server (which can be done over telnet).

 To reload the config file on a running server, send "reload" the same way.
-You should immediately see the changes in "dump_config", to confirm.
+You should immediately see the changes in "dump_stats", to confirm.
 Reloading will only affect queue and alias configuration, not global server configuration.
 To change the server configuration, restart the server.